sma-libra/style-embedding-sensitivity/README.md

-# Exploring Writing Style in Embedding Space: Human Literary Texts versus Language Model Generations
+# Measuring Embedding Sensitivity to Authorial Style in French: Literary Texts versus Language Model Rewritings

-## Repository for the data and experiments accompanying our LREC 2026 submission
+## Repository for the data and experiments accompanying our NLP4DH 2026 submission

-This repository contains all the code, data, and results associated with the paper: Exploring Writing Style in Embedding Space: Human Literary Texts versus Language Model Generations.
+This repository contains all the code, data, and results associated with the paper: Measuring Embedding Sensitivity to Authorial Style in French: Literary Texts versus Language Model Rewritings.
 This repository's purpose is to generate embeddings, reproduce our analyses, and explore the results.

 ## Repository structure